7 min read

 Morning, is by far the best time to water your lawn because it gives your grass plenty of time to dry before nightfall and to absorb as much water as possible before it evaporates.
 This is especially important when night temperatures are over 70 degrees and day temperatures are above 85 degrees.

-Avoid watering your lawn in the middle of the day or at night.
+Avoid watering your grass in the middle of the day or at night.
 In the middle of the day, when the sun is the strongest, much of the water will evaporate instead of soaking your lawn.
 Watering at night will lead to turf disease, especially in warmer weather.

 Turf disease develops from an interaction between a susceptible plant, a disease-producing organism (such as a fungus) and an environment favorable for the disease-causing organism to grow.
 This is known as the turf disease triangle.